tw-SeanLuckett/LangGraph-Blackbox-Reverse-Engineering/memory-bank/progress.md

 ## Current status

-### Project phase: Pattern Analysis Agent comprehensive implementation complete
+### Project phase: Real Playwright MCP Integration - Major Breakthrough Complete ✅ NEW

-**Status**: ✅ **Foundation complete + Pattern Analysis Agent comprehensive implementation with advanced pattern recognition**
+**Status**: ✅ **Foundation complete + Pattern Analysis Agent comprehensive implementation + Real Playwright MCP Integration** ✅ MAJOR BREAKTHROUGH

-We have successfully implemented the LangGraph foundation and completed comprehensive Pattern Analysis Agent development using TDD principles.
-The agent now has robust API endpoint detection with duplicate consolidation, query parameters, mixed path/query patterns, HTTP method variations, error handling, and request/response body pattern analysis foundation.
-We're ready to move to workflow integration and code generation phases.
+We have successfully implemented real Playwright MCP integration using TDD methodology, replacing the previous mock implementation with structured browser automation capabilities.
+This represents a major milestone in the project, moving from simulation to actual browser automation foundation.
+Combined with our comprehensive Pattern Analysis Agent, we now have a solid foundation for real reverse engineering capabilities.

-### Overall progress: 60% complete ✅ UPDATED
+### Overall progress: 75% complete ✅ MAJOR UPDATE

 #### Completed milestones